yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

 ## Conclusion

 We implemented the View and ViewModel parts of the example app.
 First, the empty implementation of View and ViewModel was added to the project to get working software as the agile practices promote.
 Then the actual implementation was added.
 It was demonstrated that the dependencies of Model, View and ViewModel were injected by the application.
 By adding `container` as a property of `AppDelegate`, the dependency injection was tested.
-We learned property types of ReactiveCocoa. `MutableProperty` was used as an observable property with its value modifiable. `PropertyOf` was used to provide a read-only view to `MutableProperty`.
+We learned property types of ReactiveCocoa. `MutableProperty` was used as an observable property with its value modifiable. `AnyProperty` was used to provide a read-only view to `MutableProperty`.
 In the next blog post, we will implement asynchronous image load feature.

 If you have questions, suggestions or problems, feel free to leave comments.